 - The State Office Nutrition Consultant (NC) notifies the Local Agency WIC Director/Manager (Director/Manager) approximately 30 days in advance to establish the date(s) for monitoring.

 - NC confirms the date(s) in writing and sends/emails it along with the Colorado WIC Program Administrative Monitoring Form (AMF) to the Director/Manager.

 - Director/Manager completes the AMF.

 - Once completed, the Director/Manager retains a copy of the AMF and emails a copy to NC who reviews the AMF prior to the monitoring visit.

 - NC will review and evaluate participant records at the State Office prior to the on-site visit.
 The number reviewed is based on participant caseload.
 Potential categories for review include:

 - An infant.

 - o A child.

 - A pregnant woman.

 - A breastfeeding woman.

 - A non-breastfeeding, postpartum woman.

-the Program.A participant identified as high risk.
+- A participant who has terminated from the Program.
+A participant identified as high risk. - An infant or child receiving a special formula.